Butterkuchen (German butter cake) is a timeless, old-fashioned dessert. In Germany, we often serve afternoon cake with coffee or tea.

 - Similarly, make sure to warm your milk gently.
 You don't want it hotter than 95° Fahrenheit.

 - Stick to the proofing (to rest and rise) times.
 This recipe has three proofs (time for the dough to rest and rise).

 - Proof # 1: After making the yeast mixture.
 (15 minutes)

 - Proof #2: After beating the dough into a smooth dough ball.
 (60 minutes)

 - Proof #3: After rolling out the dough and transferring it to the pre-greased baking sheet.
 (20-30 minutes)

 - Preheat the oven towards the end of the last proofing.

-- Each time you proof the dough, make sure you cover it with a dish towel and keep it in a warm environment.
+- Each time you proof the dough, cover it with a dish towel and keep it in a warm environment.
 Some ovens have a proof setting which is awesome.

 Don't be thrown off by the lengthy proof times!
 The work time for this cake is just about 20 minutes.

-And if you have little ones around, you can ask them to help 'poking the butter cake holes' and filling them with the chilled butter pieces.
+And if you have little ones around, you can ask them to help 'poke the butter cake holes' and fill them with the chilled butter pieces.
 This is how I learned baking many years ago.